brantburnett/btburnett.com/_posts/2017-12-07-who-says-c-interfaces-cant-have-implementations.md

 ## Making Mocks Easy, One Extension Method At A Time

-My favorite use case is for supporting unit tests, especially when I&#8217;m providing lots of method overloads.
+My favorite use case is for supporting unit tests, especially when I'm providing lots of method overloads.
 The reason I point out this specific use case it to show that extension methods can be very useful outside of developing reusable libraries.
 Almost all development today requires unit testing.

-When writing unit tests, it&#8217;s often best to test against mocks of interfaces, rather than real implementations.
+When writing unit tests, it's often best to test against mocks of interfaces, rather than real implementations.
 The reasons why are beyond the scope of this post, so just trust me on this.
-I used to think it was silly until I learned the hard way it wasn&#8217;t.
+I used to think it was silly until I learned the hard way it wasn't.
 Creating mocks can be greatly simplified by adding implementation to interfaces.

 For example, imagine an interface named ICartItem which represents an item in an online shopping cart.
 It needs several different methods to support changing the quantity in the cart.